How To Train Your Brain To Be Less Critical

 You must train your mind to relax, even if you don’t have time during the day to adequately meditate.
 There are a myriad of ways to do this, and even taking some relaxing breaths will help ease daily stress while you’re on the go.

 Center your thoughts and calm your mind.
-Pretty soon, you’ll find yourself being less critical.
+Pretty soon, you’ll find yourself improving and being less critical.